JulieLy8619/301lab4personalportfolio/README.md

 -------------------------------

 Number and name of feature: Part 2: Feature #1: Responsive design
+NOTE: this will be completed in the lab one repo

 Estimate of time needed to complete: 3 hrs
 Day 1: